 In Delhi, public transport has been affected.
 Auto-rickshaws are tough to find, and the Delhi Metro is more crowded than usual.

-Bangalore: Schools and colleges are closed but the city's large conglomerate of IT companies are open.
+Bangalore: Schools and colleges are closed but the city's large conglomerate of IT companies is open.

 Thiruvananthapuram: There's no public transport and shops are shut for the second day.
 The government has issued a no-work-no-pay warning for its employees, which has been largely ignored.
 Private offices are reporting thin attendance.
 Universities have cancelled examinations.
 Passengers arriving at the train station and airport are being given lifts in police vans.
 Long queues were seen at the few petrol pumps open.
 (Shutdown in Kerala for second day)